jacobvp2/jacobvp2.github.io/index.md

 ## Welcome to the domain of Jacob Perakis

-### Markdown
+### About me:

-I am a student at the University of Illinois at Urbana Champaign.
+I am a freshman majoring in Computer Science at the University of Illinois at Urbana-Champaign.

 ```markdown
 Syntax highlighted code block